Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Strive to do better.
 One of the best ways to create better photos than the average snapshot is to control what is in or isn’t in your photos.

 Since I picked on Instagram models, now I get to pick on YouTube photographers.
 I see a lot of talent in some folks on YouTube, and then I’ll watch someone pick up a 24mm lens and use it for a model’s headshot while 6″ away from her face.

 That just ain’t right.

 Lenses distort features.
-Some do it in a pleasing way and some don't.
-It's not just a matter of whether a lens distorts a person, but also how it distorts the person.
+Some do it pleasingly, and some don’t.
+It’s not just a matter of whether a lens distorts a person, but also how it distorts the person.

 If you’re thoughtful, you can make a person seem taller or more slender than they are.
 If you aren’t careful, you can make a fit person look like they have a big butt and thunder thighs when using the wrong lens.

 Much like issues with exposure, practice using different focal lengths while taking photos.
 Not just for portraits, but for any photography.
 Learn how angle of view and compression affect your subjects.
 The results may surprise you.

 Learning photography may seem daunting enough, but adding flash seems to push a few folks over the edge.
 So they avoid it and claim to be a “natural light photographer.”

 Second, flash photography isn’t actually that hard.
 You take your existing exposure triangle of ISO, Aperture and Shutter Speed – then you add two more variables